cesar-douady/open-lmake/doc/src/lmake_sources_module.md

 This function lists files under `git` control, recursing to sub-modules if `recurse` is true and ignore missing such sub-modules if `ignore_missing_submodules` is true.

-The `git` repository can be an enclosing directory of the open-lmake repository.
+The `git` repo can be an enclosing dir of the open-lmake repo.
 In that case, sources are adequately set to track `git` updates.

 ### `auto_sources(**kwds)`